 In fact, biodiesel and comparable biofuels are often combined with small amounts of fossil fuels so that they will work in internal combustion engines.

 This, in turn, reduces these biofuels’ effectiveness as a means to cut down on the use of fossil fuel resources.

 More needs to be done to harness the potential that biomass energy has.
 However, it is held back as an alternative fuel source by many of the disadvantages mentioned here.

 When compared to the likes of solar and water sources, biomass is inefficient and under-researched.

 In fact, scientists are still working on ways to make it more efficient.
 Until that barrier is crossed, it is unlikely that biomass energy will be adopted as a viable alternative fuel source on a wide scale.

 The potential of biomass energy is there for all to see.
-It is a carbon neutral fuel source that offers lower costs that fossil fuels, while also being extremely diverse.
+It is a carbon-neutral fuel source that offers lower costs than fossil fuels, while also being extremely diverse.

 Do you have any opinions about biomass energy and its potential future?
 Please let us know in the comments section below or share this article on social media to start a conversation.

 Featured Image Credit: Idaho National Laboratory @ Flickr